andrebu/bigcommerce-stuff/README.md

 -- The slider on front page only allows up to 4-6 images.
 We want a new slider installed that has similar features but will allow many more images (up to 10 or more)

 11.  **Implement swipeable "next" and "Prev" actions on Product Page images**
 -- On mobile product pages, the images must be selected by clicking the dots beneath the image.
 We want the image to be changeable when a person swipes left or right on the image, bringing up the next or previous image in the list of images.

+12.  **Fix MagicZoom and the conflict it causes with video**
+-- messes up javascript.... breaks it because much of the jQuery-dependent JS written for the ProductThumb gets messed up due to "Undefined TypeError" cuases by missing HTML elements such as <div class="ProductThumb">

 ###Speed Up and Optimization Project